 On a recent LSB Report to the Listener, we were asked to post the names of the members of the LSB prominently, so I am doing so here in alphabetical order by last name:

-Grace Aaron, Christina Avalos, Jose Benavides, Fred Blair, Sandy Childs, Marisol Cruz, Bella De Soto, George Funmaker (just seated to replace M. Novick), Eric C. Jacobson, Evelia Jones, Ali Lexa Al-Hilali, Rob Macon, Barbara Marbach, Oye Oyeyipo, Myla Reson, Lawrence Reyes, Ziri Rideaux, Paul Roberson, Ruth Strauss, Oscar Ulloa, Polina Vasiliev, Elizabeth von Gunten, Harvey Wasserman, Carlos Zavala.
-M. Cruz is the Vice-Chair, E. Jones, A. Lexa, L. Reyes and E. von Gunten are the PNB directors on the Pacifica National Board.
+Grace Aaron, Rodrigo Argueta, Christina Avalos, Jose Benavides, Fred Blair, Marisol Cruz, Bella De Soto, George Funmaker, Ralph Hawkins, Michael Heiss, Eric C. Jacobson, Evelia Jones, Oye Oyeyipo, Myla Reson, Ziri Rideaux, Paul Roberson, Jeanine Rohn, Ruth Strauss, Oscar Ulloa, Polina Vasiliev, Elizabeth von Gunten, Harvey Wasserman, Carlos Zavala.
+One seat is currently vacant, as the member resigned, and the secretary is checking on the availability of the runners-up from the last election.
+Elections are underway for PNB directors on the Pacifica National Board.
 In addition, John P. Garry, a non-member, serves as Secretary.
-The Board thanked Michael Novick for his diligent service, and his willingness to take on the interim General Manager role and responsibilities.
-As the interim General Manager, he serves as a non-voting ex officio member of the Local Station Board, and will be presenting a management report at the upcoming meeting.
+Michael Novick, the interim General Manager, serves as a non-voting ex officio member of the Local Station Board.

 You can contact the members of the LSB by emailing LSB@kpfk.org.
 You can reach our directors and the other members of the Pacifica National Board by emailing PNB@pacifica.org.
 Your input is welcome!